klipsey/RedGuyMod/README.md

 ___

 ## Changelog

+`1.3.15`
+- Brutalize's boss cling is now blacklisted on some bosses
+- Clinging onto a boss with Brutalize now lets you use your selected utility skill instead of a generic block
+- Clinging onto a boss with Brutalize now has a duration of 8 seconds- added config to make this infinite again
+- Fixed unintended animation cancel on Twisted Mutation
+- Fixed weird inconsistencies when grabbing bosses with empowered Brutalize
+- Fixed Brutalize sometimes teleporting you when grabbing enemies

 `1.3.14`
 - Twisted Mutation reworked- now a charging blink similar to default passive, still requires no terrain, still refreshes on hit